Vincent-Wirwicki/React-AutoComplete-Geoloc-Proxy-Weather-/README.md

   - Some helper function to convert unix time, kelvin temperature etc
   - Display weather data (current, next 14 hours, 7 days)

+## Update

+05.07.2022
+  - added custom hooks for some app logic like fetching data or geoloc.
+  - Fixe some ui issues.